SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Bus/tilelink/tilelink.rst

     val busA, busB = tilelink.Bus(param)
     busA << busB

-Those above where for the hardware instanciation, the thing is that it is the simple / easy part.
-When things goes into SoC / memory coherency, you kind of need an additional layer to negociate / propagate parameters all around.
+Those above where for the hardware instantiation, the thing is that it is the simple / easy part.
+When things goes into SoC / memory coherency, you kind of need an additional layer to negotiate / propagate parameters all around.
 That's what tilelink.fabric.Node is about.